WHISK-AWAY/e-com-vite/notes.md

 - [ ] Product catalog <-- prioritize!
   - [ ] Add more items (10-15 more -- around 50 total)
   - [ ] Assign correct tags/categories
+- [ ] Order creation:
-- [x] Order creation: promo code name failing @ route
+  - [x] promo code name failing @ route
   - [x] Order still gets created (?)
   - [ ] Need to clear order state as cleanup
   - [ ] Need to clear promo state as cleanup
   - [ ] Guest order should only try to create when no user id
-- [x] Find a home for sign-out button
+- [ ] Where should sign-out button live / what should it look like?
+- [ ] Review score bubbles acting awkward
 - [ ] Scroll to top of products section when clicking next page button
-- [ ] Logo should point to home page
 - [ ] Cart checkout button should close cart (check favorites also)
 - [ ] Product images should point to single product page
 - [ ] Bring back (render) search function
   - [ ] Style search function/results
 - [ ] Verified purchase logic isn't working
-- [x] Sign-in/sign-up: need cursor-pointer on alternate link ('sign up instead,' etc.)
 - [ ] Checkout-section address book does not render all addresses
 - [ ] `Warning: validateDOMNesting(...): <div> cannot appear as a descendant of <p>.` (SignIn.tsx @ 38)
 - [ ] Sign-in: 'Found 2 elements with non-unique id #email'